roguehistory/DIGH-HIST3812/content/en/building/cs-guidance.md

 ---

 5. Video walkthroughs can be helpful too.
 I use the free version of https://screencast-o-matic.com/ .
 The resulting file can be saved on your computer and then placed in your repository; it can also be uploaded to your userspace on screencast-o-matic and then can be embedded from there.
-If you load it to your own repo, just use `~insert video 1 here~` and I'll do the rest when I compile everything.
+If you load it to your own repo, just flag where the video should go, e.g., `~insert video 1 here~` and I'll do the rest when I compile everything.
 Otherwise, use the embed code from screencast-o-matic.
-Mac users can also make quick videos using cmd+5; Windows 10 users can use the x-box app screenrecorder (press Windows+G) ([more info](https://www.theverge.com/2020/4/21/21222533/record-screen-pc-windows-laptop-xbox-game-bar-how-to)).
+Mac users can also make quick videos using cmd+5; Windows 10 users can use the x-box app screenrecorder (press Windows+G) ([more info for Windows](https://www.theverge.com/2020/4/21/21222533/record-screen-pc-windows-laptop-xbox-game-bar-how-to)).

 ---